bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 DataScannedRemoteStorageMB | The amount of data scanned/read from remote storage (OneLake).
 ResultCacheHit | An indicator if the the resultset cache was used.
 AllocatedCpuTimeMS | The total time of CPUs that was allocated for the query's execution.

+<br></br>

+#### [LH_QueryResults].[dbo].[QueryInsightsResults]
+Column | Description
+-|-
+RunName | The name of the run.
+If not specified, one will be generated with the following format '*Run_{yyyyMMdd}_{hhmmss}*'.
+RunId | The run GUID.
+distributed_statement_id | Unique ID for each query. submit_time | Time at which the request was submitted for execution. start_time | Time when the query started running. end_time | total_elapsed_time_ms | Total time (in milliseconds) taken by the query to finish. login_name | Name of the user or system that sent the query. row_count | Number of rows retrieved by the query. status | Query status: Succeeded, Failed, or Canceled session_id | ID linking the query to a specific user session. connection_id | Identification number for the query's connection.
+Nullable. program_name | Name of client program that initiated the session.
+The value is NULL for internal sessions.
+Is nullable. batch_id | ID for grouped queries (if applicable).
+Nullable. root_batch_id | ID for the main group of queries (if nested).
+Nullable. query_hash | Binary hash value calculated on the query and used to identify queries with similar logic.
+You can use the query hash to correlate between Query Insight views. label | Optional label string associated with some SELECT query statements. result_cache_hit | A flag to indicate if result cache was used. allocated_cpu_time_ms | Shows the total time of CPUs that was allocated for a query's execution. data_scanned_remote_storage_mb | Shows how much data was scanned/read from remote storage (One Lake). data_scanned_memory_mb | Shows how much data was scanned from local memory.
+Data scanned from disk and memory together indicates how much data was read from cache. data_scanned_disk_mb | Shows how much data was scanned/read from local disk.
+Data scanned from disk and memory together indicates how much data was read from cache. command | Complete text of the executed query.